Ownership & Transferability of DOTs (Digital Ownership Tokens)

 -

-Are not intended as speculative financial instruments.
+Are not intended as speculative instruments.

 -